-Think of this post as your uber-brief but thorough guide to everything you need to know about video editing.
 We’ll talk about putting together a script, adding the right kind of audio, formatting your video like a pro, and so much more.
-Let’s dive in.
+Let’s get started.

 1. Craft a killer script